 Premenstrual dysphoric disorder(PMDD) aligns itself with PMS (premenstrual syndrome), but much more severe.
 In the week before a menstrual cycle, women with PMDD will find themselves feeling more irritable, depressed, or anxious.
 PMDD is a relatively new addition to the mood disorders category.

-Seasonal affective disorder(SAD) occurs most often in the winter.
+Seasonal effective disorder(SAD) occurs most often in the winter.
 It is usually caused by cold weather and lack of light.
 SAD often begins at the end of the fall or start of winter and subsides around the beginning of spring and summer.

 Therapy is one of the most common treatments for depression.
 It allows you to voice your thoughts in a safe, non-judgmental place.
 Some people struggle to find the motivation to begin therapy, but taking the first step and scheduling an appointment means the beginning of your journey to feeling better.
 There are a variety of therapy strategies, including cognitive behavioral therapy, and motivational interviewing.